Chapter 11

 Vineyard Irrigation Systems

-Irrigation systems are a major investment; systems should be carefully planned and designed.
-Factors such as soil type, soil depth, effective rooting zone of the vines, vine density, water quality, land formation and economic factors such as the capital and operating costs, will all play a role in deciding the irrigation system.
-Irrigation systems should encourage vine growth while minimizing soil erosion, and water loss.
-Losses of water will occur due to evaporation, wind drift, run-off and water (and nutrients) sinking deep below the root zone.
-Irrigation systems for grapevines fall into several categories.
+Irrigation systems are a significant investment; systems should be carefully planned and designed.
+Factors such as soil type, soil depth, the effective rooting zone of the vines, vine density, water quality, land formation, and economic factors, including capital and operating costs, will all play a role in determining the irrigation system.
+Irrigation systems should encourage vine growth while minimizing soil erosion and water loss.
+Losses of water will occur due to evaporation, wind drift, runoff, and water (and nutrients) sinking deep below the root zone.
+Irrigation systems for grapevines can be categorized into several types.
 Overhead sprinkler systems spray water into the air above the vines in a broadcast pattern.
 Flood or furrow irrigation systems that use gravity to distribute surface water to precision-graded vineyards.
 Under-the-vine irrigation systems are with drip or micro sprinkler.
-No single irrigation system is the solution for all vineyard situations; otherwise there would not be such a range of systems still available.
-An overview of irrigation system options for vineyards follows.
+No single irrigation system is the solution for all vineyard situations; otherwise, there would not be such a range of systems still available.
+An overview of irrigation system options for vineyards is provided below.

 Overhead Sprinkler Irrigation

-Overhead sprinkler irrigation is an irrigation system in which water is distributed throughout the vineyard by the aid of high-pressure overhead sprinklers mounted on high permanent standpipes that clear the tops of vines (See Figure 11.3).
+Overhead sprinkler irrigation is an irrigation system in which water is distributed throughout the vineyard by the aid of high-pressure overhead sprinklers mounted on high permanent standpipes that clear the tops of vines (Figure 11.3).
+The sprinklers are placed in a regular pattern over the vineyard.
+All of the sprinklers can be operated simultaneously, or the vines can be irrigated in zones (alternatively, irrigating groups of sprinklers connected by common laterals).

 Drip Irrigation